mhoye/shared-but-unsupported/README.md

 The code, text and data in this repository are provided as-is under the terms of the LICENSE file provided.
-It has been made available as a gift to the common good, with no guarantee of maintenance, future updates or further developer involvement under any circumstances or on any schedule.
+It has been made available as a gift to the commons and the common good, with no guarantees of correctness, maintenance, future updates or further developer involvement under any circumstances or on any schedule.

 The author(s) hope you find it valuable on those terms.

 ## Translations or extensions